 Why Small Dogs Are Perfect for Apartment Living

-- Size & adaptability
+- Size & flexibility

-- Exercise requirements
+- Exercise need

 1. French Bulldog

-Why they’re great for apartments:
+Why they’re ideal for apartments:

 Care Tips: